CellProfiler/tutorials/AdvancedSegmentation/BBBC022_AnalysisExercise.rst

       object as a seed to grow around, but only segmenting based off the intensity in our ‘SytoNuclei’ image.

-      -  You should check the nucleolar segmentation in the Syto channel in the WorkspaceViewer to assure yourself that the segmentation not only matches the speckle-enhanced ‘SytoNuclei’ image, but also looks accurate on the unprocessed image as well.
+      -  If you like, you can add an "OverlayOutlines" module at this point to overlay the identified nucleoli on the original Syto image to assure yourself that the segmentation not only matches the speckle-enhanced ‘SytoNuclei’ image, but also looks accurate on the unprocessed image as well.
+This is not necessary but can be a nice "sanity check".

--  Now that you’ve seen an example of how to segment an organelle, you will do so for Mitochondria in the following steps

 .. figure:: ./TutorialImages/Fig6.png
    :align: center